 For a transparent sealer, more coats mean that the finish will be less transparent and blurrier.
 On the other hand, fewer coats mean that the finish will be clearer and less blurry.

-You Need a Second Coat if:
+How To Know If You Need a Second Coat of Concrete Sealer?

 To know if you need a second coat, you should inspect the first coat after it has dried.
 Usually, the first coat is absorbed into the concrete surface after application.
 If this is the case, then you need to apply one more to provide better coverage.